Blair Ashby 720-789-4000

 • The ability to receive information from our perceptions as only data.

-See also: Detachment, Emotion, Letting Go, Present, Programs, Reality, Survival Modes, Trigger.
+See also: Detachment, Emotions, Letting Go, Present, Programs, Reality, Survival Modes, Trigger.

 Acquired Reflex